Pool56/An-AI-Agent-for-Water-Visualization/README.md

 ### The issue we are hoping to solve
 Issues being solved  include for water engineers:

-Inability to continuously monitor and respond to environmental threats such as seismic activity and temperature fluctuations.
+1. Inability to continuously monitor and respond to environmental threats such as seismic activity and temperature fluctuations.

-Limited visibility into internal water quality factors such as salinity, which affect treatment efficiency and public health.
+2. Limited visibility into internal water quality factors such as salinity, which affect treatment efficiency and public health.

-Poor inventory tracking of critical infrastructure such as pipelines, valves, and treatment units, leading to maintenance delays and asset loss.
+3. Poor inventory tracking of critical infrastructure such as pipelines, valves, and treatment units, leading to maintenance delays and asset loss.

-High dependence on manual processes for analysis, reporting, and application development, which reduces operational agility.
+4. High dependence on manual processes for analysis, reporting, and application development, which reduces operational agility.

-Issue being solved for water engineers with limited vision who struggle to read most of the text that is placed on the software.
+Another issue being solved for water engineers with limited vision who struggle to read most of the text that is placed on the software.

 ### How our technology solution can help
 Using generative AI to create updated and accessible  offline content.